-

 Description

 Styrene is a volatile organic compound widely used in the chemical industry, particularly in the manufacture of plastics, resins, and composite materials.
-Its presence in food packaging or food contact materials must be strictly monitored due to its potential health risks.
+Its presence in food packaging or materials that come into contact with food must be strictly monitored due to its potential health risks.

-Styrene measurement, performed by gas chromatography coupled with mass spectrometry (GC-MS), allows this compound to be detected and quantified in different types of matrices.
+Styrene analysis, performed by gas chromatography-mass spectrometry (GC-MS), allows for the detection and quantification of this compound in various types of matrices.
 This analysis is essential to ensure consumer safety and regulatory compliance of products.

 Styrene is primarily used as a monomer in the production of polystyrene and styrenic resins.
 It is found in: